Teen Talk Barbie: Doll

 Teen Talk Barbie was introduced at the 1992 American International Toy Fair and became available for sale July that year.
 Approximately 350,000 models were produced.
-The dolls contained voice boxes pre-programmed with a random selection of four phrases from a pool of 270 possibilities. including "Will we ever have enough clothes?", "Let's plan our dream wedding!", "I'm studying to be a doctor", "Wanna have a pizza party?", "Want to go shopping?", "Okay, meet me at the mall", "Wouldn't you love to be a lifeguard?", "Let's have a campfire", and "Math class is tough".
+The dolls contained voice boxes pre-programmed with a random selection of four phrases from a pool of 270 possibilities, including "Will we ever have enough clothes?", "Let's plan our dream wedding!", "I'm studying to be a doctor", "Wanna have a pizza party?", "Want to go shopping?", "Okay, meet me at the mall", "Wouldn't you love to be a lifeguard?", "Let's have a campfire", and "Math class is tough".

 Controversy

-The phrase "Math class is tough" sparked criticism from educators and advocacy groups, including the National Council of Teachers of Mathematics, who argued it discouraged girls from pursuing math and science.
+The phrase "Math class is tough" sparked criticism from educators and advocacy groups, including the National Council of Teachers of Mathematics, who argued that it discouraged girls from pursuing math and science.
 The American Association of University Women also condemned the phrase, citing a report on girls' poor education in these subjects.
 Mattel initially offered to exchange dolls for nonspeaking ones on request, and later apologized to the American Association of University Women, withdrew the math class phrase from those to be used in future dolls, and offered an exchange to purchasers who had a doll with that phrase.

 The criticism gave rise to the 1994 "Lisa vs. Malibu Stacy" episode of The Simpsons, in which Lisa Simpson objects to sexist utterances by a "Malibu Stacy" doll such as "Thinking too much gives you wrinkles."
 As of 2005, the collector's price for one of the estimated 3,500 Teen Talk Barbies including the phrase "Math class is tough" was around $500.